Holy Family Convent, Bambalapitiya: History

 The first principal was Rev. Mother Agnes Stouter.
 The school's chapel was completed in 1933.
 The school began as a small school for thirty students at "Clock House" down Laurie's Road.
 After shifting location several times, the school ended where it is now, down Retreat Road.
 During World War 2, the school building was used as a hospital.

 Holy Family Convent Bambalapitiya celebrated its 110th anniversary on 2 February 2013.
-The school is also known as The Grand Old Lady by the Sea due to its proximity to the sea.

 Chapel

 The chapel of Holy Family Convent, Bambalapitiya was dedicated to the Holy Family of Nazareth in 1933.
 Funds to build it were collected through various sources.
-One of the main sources was the school's very own students.
 Concerts were organised and each class came forward to perform every Friday for which tickets were sold at the price of 10 cents.

 The Carrara marble altar was a gift from the past pupils of that time and the tabernacle was a gift from Elizabeth Pillai.
 Holy Hour every first Friday afternoon of the month, annual retreats which went on for two or three days and confessions on Thursdays were the regular religious services that were held in the chapel.

-Today, Holy Mass and special ceremonies such as Confirmation, Christmas Eve mass, the school Christmas carol service and First Holy Communion are held in this place of worship.